 — Daniel Zenon Klein (@danielzklein) September 1, 2018

-There seems to be a definite issue at Riot Games when it comes to the culture of their employees and the complete disregard for professional etiquette when they address the community.
-Less than a year ago, Riot Sanjuro was sacked by the company for obscene comments he made about popular streamer, Tyler1.
+There seems to be a recurring issue at Riot Games in disregarding professional etiquette when addressing the community.
+Less than a year ago, Riot Sanjuro was sacked by the company for obscene comments about popular streamer, Tyler1.
 Even just yesterday, Riot very narrowly avoided another small PR disaster when a Rioter’s account was found harassing players in game lobbies and it was discovered that the account had been compromised.

-Klein may have a valid point somewhere in that twitter rampage.
-Unfortunately, it will likely be overlooked because of the manner in which it was delivered.
+Klein had several incredibly valid points within that twitter rant.
+Unfortunately, they’ll likely be overlooked because of the manner in which they were delivered.

 Rusty and Froskurinn speak up